Yacineos/portfolio/status.md

 # TODO
-    * add jest to implement service tests +
+    * create the projects view (find a solution for mobile)
+        * place some tiles on the screen randomly ( mobile ??)
+        * double click effect
+        * drag effect
+        * teach users ?!
     * create the mobile navbar
         * inspiration for buttons animation on desktop
     * button light mode / dark mode
     * find a good font
-    * create the projects view ( isn't possible in the same page I guess)
     * add english/french
     * a bad ass 404 not found mini game
 # BLOCKED
-    *
+    * add jest to implement service tests
 # DONE
     * set up the project
     * implement bulb following cursor